International Schools in Germany

 The school is accredited for Pre-school through 12th grade.
 BIS is approved by the government of Bavaria and fully accredited by the New England Association of Schools and Colleges, the European Council of International Schools, and is a member of the National Association for College Admissions Counselling, subscribing to NACAC's Statement of Principles of Good Practice.

-The Lower School is authorized to teach the International Baccalaureate Primary Years Programme (PYP) and in August 2009 Middle School started to implement the International Baccalauerate Middle Years Programme as a candidate school.
+The Primary School (grades 1-5) is authorised to teach the International Baccalaureate Primary Years Programme (PYP).
+The Secondary School (grades 6-10) is authorized to teach the International Baccalauerate Middle Years Programme (MYP).

-BIS has been authorized to administer the IB Diploma Program since 1995.
-The school strongly encourages and supports all Upper School students who possess the necessary aptitude and motivation to complete the requirements of the IB Diploma Program in Grades 11-12.
+BIS has been authorised to administer the IB Diploma Program since 1995.
+The school strongly encourages and supports all Secondary School students who possess the necessary aptitude and motivation to complete the requirements of the IB Diploma Program in Grades 11-12.

-One of the things that parents value most about BIS is its friendly, small school feeling, and strong sense of community.
-Today the BIS community represents 44 nationalities and 41 diverse languages among its enrolment of 950 students and full time teaching staff of 105 teachers.
-The school's website is at www.bis-school.com.
+One of the things that parents value most about BIS is its friendly family oriented school feeling and strong sense of community.
+Today the BIS community represents 44 nationalities and 41 diverse languages among its enrolment of 1000 students and full time teaching staff of 105 teachers.
+The website is www.bis-school.com.

 Berlin Brandenburg International School

-Berlin Brandenburg International School (BBIS), founded in 1990, is an inclusive, coeducational English language day and boarding school serving the internationally-minded community of Germany's capital region and beyond.
+Berlin Brandenburg International School (BBIS), founded in 1990, is a private, inclusive, English-medium day and boarding school serving the internationally-minded community of Germany's capital region and beyond.
 The BBIS campus is located in the village of Kleinmachnow, bordering the southwest of Berlin, on a large, quiet wooded hill known as the Seeberg.